Gree

 Symptom

-Indoor unit runs but no cooling; fan blows room-temperature air even after 10–15 minutes in COOL mode.
+Indoor unit runs but no cooling; the fan blows room-temperature air even after 10–15 minutes in COOL mode.

 Loss of Cooling Capacity / Refrigerant Circuit Fault